 A short journey through position property in CSS

-.
+CSS has lots of layout skills to master. position, float, multi-column, flexbox.
 Sometimes you can use them as you like, but sometimes you should choose wisely according to the situation.
 Let’s take a look at the position property.
 To look over some interesting behaviors among the different values.

 1. position: static